Sanjivani (2002 TV series)

-Sanjivani: A Medical Boon was an Indian television series touted as the first medical drama TV show which was broadcast on StarPlus.
-It is also the first Indian series with discuss on HIV.
-The show stars Rupali Ganguly, Mohnish Bahl, Gurdeep Kohli, Mihir Mishra, Sanjeet Bedi, Iravati Harshe.
+Sanjivani: A Medical Boon is an Indian medical drama that was broadcast on StarPlus.
+It is also the first Indian series to talk on HIV.
+The show stars Mohnish Bahl, Gurdeep Kohli, Mihir Mishra, Sanjeet Bedi, Iravati Harshe.

 A sequel series Dill Mill Gaye was premiered on 2007 on Star One and a reboot version also named Sanjivani premiered on Star Plus on 12 August 2019.

 Plot

-Sanjivani narrates a story about four medical interns namely Dr. Juhi Singh, Dr. Rahul Mehra, Dr. Simran Chopra and Dr. Omi Joshi and the trials and tribulations they face to fight a constant battle against diseases and death of patients while balancing their professional and personal life.
+Sanjivani tells the story about four medical interns, Dr. Juhi Singh, Dr. Rahul Mehra, Dr. Simran Chopra and Dr. Omi Joshi, and the trials and tribulations they face to fight a constant battle against diseases and death of patients while balancing their professional and personal life.